Skip to content

 The below tutorial would show you steps on how to create an Anaconda environment, activate, and install libraries/packages for machine and deep learning (PyTorch and Tensorflow) using an Anaconda environment on Cheaha.
 There are also steps on how to access the terminal, as well as using Jupyter Notebook's Graphical User Interface (GUI) to work with these Anaconda environments.
 There are detailed steps here to guide your creation of a Jupyter Notebook job.

-Installing Anaconda Environments using Terminal
+Installing Anaconda Environments Using the Terminal

 To access the terminal (shell), please do the following.